 - Add the rest of the veggies you’re using and stir fry for a few minutes.

-- Pour on some vegetable stock until the veggies are just covered.
+- Pour on vegetable stock until the veggies are just covered and cook on a low-medium heat for 10 minutes.

 - Set aside until the eggplant is ready.